GoogleCloudPlatform/k8s-config-connector/tests/e2e/testdata/scenarios/fields/management/README.md

 This test folder contains scenarios for setting and unsetting a field.

-Unsetting a native field (int, bool, string) refers to setting that field to the 0 value in Go.
+Unsetting a native field (int, bool, string) in the underlying GCP resource that a Config Connector resource manages can be achieved by setting the corresponding field in the Config Connector resource to its 0 value.
+This means setting an int field to `0`, a bool field to `false`,  a string field to `""` (and etc).

 The folder structure should follow: